lithops-cloud/lithops/config/README.md

     api_key    : <API_KEY>
 ```

-Alternatively, you can create the config file (`.pywren_config`) in the root directory of your project from where you will execute your PyWren scripts, or choose a different location and configure the `PYWREN_CONFIG_FILE` system environment variable:
+Alternatively, you can create the `.pywren_config` config file in the root directory of your project from where you will execute your PyWren scripts.
+Last choice it to create the config file in a different location and configure the `PYWREN_CONFIG_FILE` system environment variable:

 	PYWREN_CONFIG_FILE=<LOCATION OF THE CONFIG FILE>